milzj/MPBNGCInterface.jl/README.md

 [Proximal Bundle Method `MPBNGC`](http://napsu.karmitsa.fi/proxbundle/) and tries to compile it together with its dependencies.

-To add `MPBNGCInterface` to Julia's path, we can use
+To add `MPBNGCInterface` to Julia's path,

 ```
 julia -e "import Pkg; path = pwd(); Pkg.add(path=path)"